Rainbow-CPaaS/Rainbow-CSharp-SDK-Samples/SDK V3.X/Bot/README.md

 Thanks to inheritance, this bot provides all features of [Bot Base](#Implementedfeatures).

-It permits also to broadcast medias in a specific conference so it's necesary to specified it in [file exeSettings.json](#exeSettings.json).
+It permits also to broadcast medias in a specific conference so it's necessary to specified **useAudioVideo** as true and a valid value for **ffmpegLibFolderPath** as detailed in [file exeSettings.json](#exeSettings.json).

 <a name="ExtendedBotConfiguration"></a>
 ### Extended BotConfiguration